turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### Setting up Enzyme

-Enzyme is a fantasic tool for testing our React components in a virtual way, without actually having to use a browser.
+Enzyme is a fantastic tool for testing our React components in a virtual way, without actually having to use a browser.
 This makes running tests related to our UI much faster.
 First off, let's get Enzyme installed:

 ```bash
 npm install enzyme --save-dev